Debbysky20/Datafied-Project/README.md

 Sections
 A. Data Analysis (75%)

+Research Questions:
-Research Questions: Five research questions were clearly formulated based on the provided dataset.
+Five research questions were clearly formulated based on the provided dataset.

+Dataset Creation:
-Dataset Creation: The dataset was merged using SnowSQL and SQL queries.
+The dataset was merged using Snowflake and SnowSQL queries.

 Data Preprocessing:
 Initial cleaning and preprocessing of the dataset were performed using Excel.
 The dataset was initially combined in a single sheet and was separated into individual tables based on the year.